mikelewek/FSD_P4_ConferenceApp/README.md

 The Session class properties typeOfSession and speakerKey were added to allow the user to sort by type and speaker.

-An Endpoint and method was created to get all sessions (getConferenceSessions).
+An Endpoint was created to get all sessions (getConferenceSessions).
 The CONF_GET_REQUEST is set as the request message class and SessionForm is set as the response message class.
-Sessions are queried and a SessionForm message object is returned containing all sessions.
+Sessions are queried in the datastore using the websafeConferenceKey and a SessionForm message object is returned containing all sessions.

 The getConferenceSessionsByType method uses CONF_GET_TYPE_REQUEST as the request message class.
+The websafeConferenceKey is queried and returned from the datastore, if it exists.
+The SessionForms form message is returned as the response message.

 The getSessionsBySpeaker method uses CONF_GET_SPEAKER_REQUEST as the request message class.
 Sessions are queried, replicating the previous two functions.